-Tracker Tariff Explained
+Tracker Tariffs Explained

 What is a tracker tariff?

-If you’re new to energy tracker tariffs, or simply looking for convenient, low-cost wholesale market prices our Flexi Online (Index Tracker) package could be right for you.
-This package aims to replicate, or track, wholesale electricity and gas prices.
+Whether you’re new to energy tracker tariffs or you’re looking for convenient, low-cost wholesale energy market prices, Utility Point’s Flexi Online (Index Tracker) package is for you.
+This package aims to replicate or track wholesale electricity and gas prices.

-How we calculate changes to your price
+How we calculate changes to your energy price

-When launching our new tariffs we calculate the average price for the first full month ahead (i.e. for a tariff launched in January assesed the average price for the month of February).
-At the end of each month we will assess the average price of the next month ahead and compare with the average price for the previous month.
+When launching our new tariffs, we calculate the average price for the first full month ahead, i.e. for a tariff launched in January, we assess the average price for the month of February.
+At the end of each month we will assess the average price of the month ahead and compare it with the average price from the previous month.

 - 1st week of April – review based on April prices throughout the trading month of March.

-How will payments work?
+How do payments work?

 What about volatility?